wp-plugins/login-page-styler/readme.txt

 == Installation ==
 * Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

-==Premium Version==
-If you want to use full features of this plugin Visit: 'http://web-settler.com/login-page-styler/'

 == Frequently Asked Questions ==
 There are no FAQ just yet

 == Screenshots ==
+1. For More Screenshots and Info Click : <a href='http://web-settler.com/login-page-styler/'>Screensots And Info</a>
-1. Wp login  page customized by Login Page Styler
+2. Wp login  page customized by Login Page Styler
-2. Another new look for wp login page with login page styler
-3. Logo changed and form opacity 0 with login page styler

 == Changelog ==
 Not yet.